sushmitafordata/HR-Analytics_Employee-Attrition-Tableau/README.md

   Based on the analysis presented in the dashboard, the following insights and recommendations are provided:

 #### Job Role Dynamics:

 - Laboratory Technicians and Sales Executives comprise a significant portion of departing employees.

--  Address job role satisfaction and career advancement opportunities in these areas.
+-  Job role satisfaction and career advancement opportunities needs to be addressed in these areas.

 #### Managerial Relationships:
 - Employees with shorter tenure under current managers exhibit higher attrition rates.

-- Focus on improving managerial support and training to enhance employee-manager relationships.
+- Support and training needs to be implemented to to enhance employee-manager relationships.

 #### Prior Work Experience:
 - Employees with limited prior work experience show higher attrition rates.